jesusgollonet/resume.jesusgollonet.com/resume.md

 ##### University of Cambridge. *2002*

-### Workshops:
+### Workshops, courses:

+#### Software engineering for software as a service
+##### coursera.org .
+Online. *May - June 2012*
+5 week long course on software engineering principles for SAAS covering topics such as Web architecture, TDD, BDD, etc. using ruby on rails

 #### Colliding Realities - Performance, Controllers, Code.
 Supercollider
 ##### STEIM.
 Amsterdam. *October 2010*
-4 day supercollider workshop Led by Alberto de Campo and Hannes Hoelzl
+4 day supercollider workshop led by Alberto de Campo and Hannes Hoelzl

 #### Introduction to Computer Sound Synthesis with Chuck.